 John D. Methfessel, Sr. (1964-1995)

-Mr. Methfessel has been a lecturer for the Skills Course required of newly admitted lawyers in New Jersey.
-He has been a guest speaker art the New Jersey Association of Mutual Insurance Companies, New Jersey Claimsmen’s Association, the Independent Adjusters Association of New Jersey, and the New Jersey Association of Mutual Insurance Women.
+Mr. Methfessel was a lecturer for the Skills Course required of newly admitted lawyers in New Jersey.
+He was a guest speaker at the New Jersey Association of Mutual Insurance Companies, New Jersey Claimsmen’s Association, the Independent Adjusters Association of New Jersey, and the New Jersey Association of Mutual Insurance Women.

-He is a member of the New Jersey Defense Association, New Jersey Claimsmen’s Association, and attorney to the Adjusters Association of New Jersey.
+He was a member of the New Jersey Defense Association, New Jersey Claimsmen’s Association, and attorney to the Adjusters Association of New Jersey.
 He was also attorney to the Rahway Board of Adjustment.
-He has participated as a judge in the Seton Hall Law School Moot Court program and has been a guest lecturer at Seton Hall Law School.
+He participated as a judge in the Seton Hall Law School Moot Court program and was a guest lecturer at Seton Hall Law School.